L30M453V5K1/To_Do_App/README.md

   - **Show All Tasks**: Displays all tasks in the current sort order.
   - **Important Tasks**: Filters the tasks to display only those marked as important.

+### Editing Tasks
+- Users can edit tasks by clicking the "Edit" button on a task.
+- A dialog window opens, allowing users to:
+  - Modify the description in an input field.
+  - Toggle the "Mark as Important" checkbox to change the task's importance.
+  - Adjust the completion status using a checkbox.
+- Clicking "Apply" updates the task, which will reflect the new details in the task list.

 ## How the User Can Test the New Functionality

 ### Task Creation and Importance